ysmood/storer/pkg/bucket/README.md

 # bucket

-This bucket lib is dependency free, you can use whatever backend you want.
+This bucket lib is dependency-free, you can use whatever backend you want.
 This lib uses the [byframe](https://github.com/ysmood/byframe) to prevent prefix conflict when dealing with large number of buckets.

-Key conflict example, numbers are hex based.
+Key conflict example, numbers are hex-based.

 ```txt
 |     whole key       |